eoli3n/eoli3n.github.io/_posts/_drafts/jails-part-3.md

 Following Bastille documentation, we will configure the server as if it was in DMZ, using [pf](https://www.openbsd.org/faq/pf/) as firewall to expose containers ports.

 Remove all roles in the Ansible project.
+As ansible code is pretty clean to read, I will not comment a lot, and this post will be composed of a lot of code.

 {% raw %}
-### bastille0 bridge
+### Network role: bastille0 bridge

 We need to match [network requirements](https://github.com/BastilleBSD/bastille#network-requirements).
 Create a *network* role.